Azure-Orit/Ideapad-Battery-Saver/README.md

 Tested on IdeaPad 3 15ALC6 - already working at the device

+## ATENTION

+program only works with sudo at the moment

 # Dependencies

 - Gtk+3.0

 # To-do list
+- Implement pkexec
 - Check status before openning;